blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Tantras.md

 	- Mantra Mahaarnava of Maadhava Raaya Vaidya
 	- Tantrasaara of Krishnaananda aagamvaagisha

-- Nibandha - Handbooks on ritual worship, Saadhana and Pooja
+- Nibandha - Handbooks on Ritual Worship, Saadhana and Pooja
 	- Kriyaakalpataru of Shaktinaatha Kalyaanakara
 	- Kaulaavaleenirnaya of Jnaanaanandagiri Paramahamsa
 	- Shaaktanandataramginee of Brahmaananda Giri
 	- Shaaktakrama of Poornaananda
-	- Shree Tattvachintaamani of Poornaananda
+	- Shree Tattva Chintaamani of Poornaananda
-	- Aagamakalpadruma of Govinda
+	- Aagama Kalpadruma of Govinda
-	- Aagamakalpalatikaa of Yadunaatha
+	- Aagama Kalpalatikaa of Yadunaatha
-	- Aagamatattvavilaasa of Raghunaatha Tarkavaageesha, and Aagamachandrikaa of Raamakrishna
+	- Aagama Tattva Vilaasa of Raghunaatha Tarkavaageesha, and Aagamachandrikaa of Raamakrishna
-	- Tantrachintaamani of Navameesimha
+	- Tantra Chintaamani of Navameesimha
 	- Praanatoshinee of Raamatoshana Vidyaalamkaara
 	- Shhivarahasya
-	- Shaivakalpadruma
+	- Shaiva Kalpadruma

 - Saura Tantras
 - Ganapatya Tantras